History and Annual Reports

 Ethical issues became increasingly important.
 The Ministry launched extensive studies concerning the administration of the new sports conventions in practice: among other things, Minister Lauri Tarasti prepared a report for the Ministry in 2014 on the administration of ethical issues in sport in Finland.
 The research continued at OKM and on 18 November 2015 the Minister of Education and Culture, Sanni Grahn-Laasonen, appointed an Advisory Board for Ethics in Sport.
 The Finnish Center for Integrity in Sports FINCIS was established on 28 January 2016.
 "Finnish Anti-Doping Agency FINADA" will still be used as an auxiliary name of the new organisation.

+The task of FINCIS is to reinforce an ethically sustainable sports culture in co-operation with other parties.
 FINCIS is responsible for implementing international treaties on anti-doping, manipulation of sports competitions and spectator comfort and safety in Finland.
 FINCIS is responsible for the practical implementation in Finland of the Council of Europe's Anti-Doping Convention, the UNESCO International Convention Against Doping in Sport, the Council of Europe's Convention on Spectator Violence, and the Council of Europe's Convention on the Manipulation of Sports Competitions.

 FINCIS is a non-profit organisation which deals with sport ethics in Finland and collaborates with international organisations.
 The organisation receives funding from the Finnish Ministry of Education and Culture.
-FINCIS has five member organisations: The Finnish Olympic Committee, the Finnish Paralympic Committee, the Finnish Society of Sports Medicine, and the State of Finland, represented by the Ministry of Education and Culture.
+FINCIS has four member organisations: The Finnish Olympic Committee, the Finnish Paralympic Committee, the Finnish Society of Sports Medicine, and the State of Finland, represented by the Ministry of Education and Culture.